idra-lab/idra-lab.github.io/content/event/irim2024/index.md

 ---
-title: IDRA-lab at I-RIM 2024
+title: IDRA-Lab at I-RIM 3D 2024

 event: I-RIM 2024 3D
 event_url: https://i-rim.it/it/i-rim-raddoppia-anche-questanno/#